mattbierner/blog.mattbierner.com/_posts/2015-11-15-apep-std-and-apep-examples.md

 One tradeoff of embedding Apep grammars in Javascript is that the syntax is a bit more messy looking – the commas are especially annoying – but it's not bad really, and the power of writing in Javascript directly should be pretty clear.

 Here's one sample of the output.
-This was a direct port, so all credit for the grammer goes to Lisa Wray.
+This was a direct port, so all credit for the grammar goes to Lisa Wray.

 > He stalks gracefully forward.
 My mouth goes dry.
 I worry, again, that I'm not enough for him.
 That paddle!
 We've never used a paddle before.
 His fingers brush the paddle, and everything south of my waist tightens deliciously.
 >